 A used motorcycle should not have any signs of frame damage.
 If there are any indications of impacts, cracks or repairs, then do not buy the bike.
 Make sure that the subframe isn’t twisted and that the saddle sits correctly on the frame rails.
 Also, check around the headstock and weld points for any signs of stress or bends.

 If the handlebars or levers are damaged, it’s a good indication that the motorcycle has suffered a crash.
 Levers often curl when they hit the pavement, which is a sure sign of a tip-over.
 If the seller admits to the accident, they might be more trustworthy and let you know if any other parts of the bike were damaged or needed to be fixed.
-If it goes unmentioned, the seller could also be hiding other issues or be unaware of an accident the previous owner was in.
+If it goes unmentioned, the seller could also be hiding other issues.
+They could even be unaware of an accident the previous owner was in.

-Pop the seat for a look at all wires and cables to make sure they’re in good condition and do exactly what they’re supposed to do.
+Pop the seat for a look at all wires and cables.
+They should be in good condition and do exactly what they’re supposed to do.
 Electrical wires should look original, untampered with and unexposed.
 Clutches should be smooth, throttles should snap back as the manufacturer intended and any other cables should be functional.
 Electrical tape, vampire connectors or a bunch of one-color wire are all red flags that there’s been tampering.
 Also, beware that if the seller says the decompressor cable is stiff that it could actually mean there’s an issue with the decompressor itself.

 Definitely make sure to check the bearings on any bike you’re planning on buying.
 You can grab the wheels and try rocking them sideways on the spindle.
-If they move around, that’s not a good sign and can be an indication that the seller didn’t take very good care of the motorcycle.
+If they move around, that’s not a good sign.
+This can indicate that the seller didn’t take very good care of the motorcycle.

 Some of the easiest parts to check are the wheels and tires.
-They should both be in condition and free from dinks or dents.
-Tires with flat areas indicate burnouts and little blobs of rubber or tiny surface ripples on the tires indicate the bike was ridden on the track.
+They should both be in condition and free from dings or dents.
+Tires with flat areas indicate burnouts.
+Little blobs of rubber or tiny surface ripples on the tires indicate the bike was ridden on the track.
 Both mean that the tires are worn from heavy usage.
-If the tires will need to be replaced before you can ride, consider factoring that cost into your offer.
+If the tires need to be replaced before you can ride, consider factoring that cost into your offer.

 One of the most important parts of a motorcycle are the brakes.
-Make sure that all the discs are the correct width, not warped and don’t have any scoring.
+Make sure that all the discs are the correct width, unwarped and don’t have any scoring.
 Check that the brake fluids are light in color, not brown or murky.
-Brake pads should be intact with plenty of material on left on them.
+Brake pads should be intact with plenty of material left on them.

 The more a motorcycle is used, the more worn the chain and sprockets become.
-Depending on how old the bike, you shouldn’t be too concerned about some wear on the chain, as long as it doesn’t seem like anything needs to be replaced right away.
-Wear is inevitable, and when the chain and sprockets do need to be changed it should be a cheap and easy fix.
-However, a rusty chain could indicate that more parts are rusted under the outer plastics, probably making the bike a bad investment.
+Depending on how old the bike is, you shouldn’t be too concerned about some wear on the chain, as long as it doesn’t seem like anything needs to be replaced right away.
+Wear is inevitable, and when the chain and sprockets do need to be changed, it’s a cheap and easy fix.
+However, a rusty chain can indicate that more parts are rusted under the outer plastics, probably making the bike a bad investment.

 As you can see, it’s important to know about all the parts and components of the brand and model motorcycle you’re planning on buying before meeting with the seller to check out the bike.
 Asking the right questions and knowing exactly what to look for is the only way to ensure you’re making a good investment.
 Avoid any used motorcycles with hectic electrical wires, leaks of any kind, spongy breaks or rusty fuel tanks.
 Unless you want a fixer-upper, these issues can be expensive.